 The game's original soundtrack is on point with a chiptunes style that feels straight out of the arcades during the 90s.
 The first world's music is the weakest in the game, but by the time you reach the boss at the end of world 2, you'll swear you are fighting against a big bad boss from a arcade brawler game.
 Just like Arkanoid, you'll gain access to power-ups to help you complete each level.
 Lasers can shoot from both ends of your paddle, while the metal orb can go through normal bricks without bouncing off them.
 My favorite, getting the metal orb, and the enlarged orb at the same time.
 It literally clears levels in a matter of seconds.

 Proton Pulse Plus adds some intriguing concepts to the brick breaking genre, but your enjoyment of the game will depend on how much you enjoy these types of games.
 There are 50 levels spread across three worlds, a throwback soundtrack and bright and colorful visuals.
-The Move controllers don't really add to the experience since I've had nothing but issues keeping them synced in-game, but I never felt tired or strained using the HMD to move the paddle around.Note: The review for Proton Pulse Plus is based on a digital PlayStation 4 copy of the game, provided by the publisher.
+The Move controllers don't really add to the experience since I've had nothing but issues keeping them synced in-game, but I never felt tired or strained using the HMD to move the paddle around.Note: Proton Pulse Plus was reviewed on PlayStation VR.
+A digital copy of the game provided by the publisher.